pesourob/WebSphere-Liberty-OpenShift/README.md

 Configuration Files:

 Key configuration files for the server are located in /opt/ibm/wlp/usr/servers/controller/server.xml.
-This project is designed to simplify the deployment and management of application servers in a containerized environment. "**For testing purposes."**
+This project is designed to simplify the deployment and management of application servers in a containerized environment.

+Dynamically sets the hostname in the collective-create-include.xml file, using the hostname of the host where the container is running and add this file in to the server.xml

+"**For testing purposes."**